What's real, what's fake this week in hoops

 Little, a potential top-five pick in next summer's NBA draft, is averaging 11.5 PPG in 19.8 minutes per game.
 He has not made one start this season.

 He's a gifted player, but UNC's previous challenges in losses to Michigan and Texas weren't centered on his playing time.
 Luke Maye wasn't stretching the floor -- he entered Saturday's game connecting on just 31 percent of his 3-pointers after making nearly 47 percent from beyond the arc in league play last season -- and Cam Johnson had been inconsistent.
-The Tar Heels defense surrendered 1.15 points per possession to Texas and 1.20 PPP in the loss to Michigan.
+The Tar Heels' defense surrendered 1.15 points per possession to Texas and 1.20 PPP in the loss to Michigan.

 Although Little is an explosive scorer, North Carolina has held opponents to 1.00 PPP with him on the floor compared to its 0.93 mark without him, per hooplens.com.
 That doesn't mean Little alone was holding the defense back, but those numbers (the team is measurably improved on offense when he plays) have created an imbalance that Roy Williams has managed.

-Williams' vision made sense Saturday when the team scored 103 points in 84 possessions against Gonzaga.
-North Carolina isn't perfect but it's a great team with a chance to win the ACC.
+Williams' vision made sense Saturday, when the team scored 103 points in 84 possessions against Gonzaga.
+North Carolina isn't perfect, but it's a great team with a chance to win the ACC.
 Little's role might change, but right now, he's the perfect contributor off the bench for a squad that used him properly in its most important win of the season.

 Quade Green failed at Kentucky

 Last week, the sophomore and former five-star recruit announced his decision to leave Kentucky.
-After averaging 8.0 PPG and making 42 percent of his 3-pointers this season, Green told John Calipari he knew he'd lost his mojo in the rotation and wanted to find a place where he could take on a larger role.
+After averaging 8.0 PPG and making 42 percent of his 3-pointers this season, Green told John Calipari that he knew he'd lost his mojo in the rotation and wanted to find a place where he could take on a larger role.

 That's a mature move by Green.
 But it's also unfair that every five-star kid who plays for Kentucky falls into the one-and-done batch.
 Either you leave after a year or you're clearly not good enough to play for Kentucky.
 That's the unfortunate branding assigned to any elite player who signs with the Wildcats.